yulexun/2024uselectionprediction/README.md

 ## Note

 This R project is setup with [Positron](https://positron.posit.co/), the new IDE by Posit PBC.
 The properties of this project is stored in `/renv/settings.json`.
+We use renv for reproducibility and portability.
+With the metadata from the lockfile, other researchers can install exactly the same version of every package.
 You can run
 ```sh
 renv::restore()
 ```
-to restore the R project workspace in Positron.
+to restore the R project emvironment.
 We also included a .Rproj file for RStudio users.
 For more information, see [this Github Issue](https://github.com/posit-dev/positron/discussions/3967)